jmcook1186/wc-model/README.md

 Where m = mass of ice layer in kg, Qmi = energy available for internal melting in Wm-2, Qma = energy available for surface melting in Wm-2, , Lf = latent heat of fusion for ice at 0 C (333700 J kg-1)

 Ma and Mi then represent the mass of ice lost to ablation.

+We also consider the extinction coefficient reported in the paper of 0.006 m-1 to be several orders of magnitude incorrect.
+We think a more appropriate value for a wavelength-integrated extinction coefficient should be more like 1-5 m-1.
+We chose to set the default extinction coefficient to 2 m-1 here, as this seems like an appropriate estimate based on Fig 3 of [Grenfell and Maykut 1977](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/EE9874935EE49EB944960B83BC53397C/S0022143000021122a.pdf/optical_properties_of_ice_and_snow_in_the_arctic_basin.pdf).